sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 rake db:version             # Retrieves the current ...
 ```

 ## Let's Create Some Data Tables with migrations...and without SQL!
-(10 mins)

 You'll notice we've already set up a bit of your Rakefile for you – we're basically just using the commands that the ActiveRecord gem has built in.
 Don't worry about memorizing the code in this file, but _do_ make sure you understand what the commands it gives us do.